fsprojects/Paket/docs/content/Dependencies_file.md

 NOT SUPPORTED YET

-If want to allow never backward-compatible versions but also need a specific fix version within the allowed range, use a compound constraint.
+If want to allow newer backward-compatible versions but also need a specific fix version within the allowed range, use a compound constraint.

     nuget "Example" "~> 1.2" ">= 1.2.3"